amar9929/Project-branches/README.md

-Olympic Project - road to gold
+# Project Name -Olympic road to gold

-## Questions:
+Project status(Active, On-Hold, Completed)

+# Project objective
+from historical data of Olympic, the objetive of this project is to answer:
 1. How has the performance of athletes changed based on gender, and has this led to a reduction in the performance gap?
 2. Can past Olympic results reliably predict future outcomes?

-## Hypothesis:
+# Methods

+Filtering
+Grouping
+Visualization
+Technologies

+# List with used technologies, ex:
+Python
+Pandas
+MySQL

+# Project Description

+# Steps

+# Conclusion

+# Contact